Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Error Floor Analysis of LMP Algorithms

 \begin{small}

 \end{small}

 One might expect that the stability condition of the LMP-$S_{max}$ decoding algorithms can be used to analyze the error floor.
 Actually, one can show that the stability condition for LMP-$S_{max}$ decoding of irregular LDPC codes is identical to that of the BEC, which is $p \lambda_2 \rho'(1) < 1$.
-This is not much help for predicting the error floor though, because for codes with degree-2 nodes, the error floor is determined mainly by short cycles of degree-2 nodes instead.
-A finite number of degree-2 cycles is predicted instead by the condition $\lambda_2 \rho'(1) < 1$.
+This does not help predict the error floor though, because for codes with degree-2 nodes, the error floor is determined mainly by short cycles of degree-2 nodes.
+Instead, the condition $\lambda_2 \rho'(1) < 1$ simply implies that the expected number of degree-2 cycles is finite.